Note

 networks.

-QTGMC on telecined video until the video has been de/inverse telecined.
+do not use QTGMC on telecined video until the video has been de/inverse telecined.

 Frame pattern: PPPII PPPII PPPII